wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/online-endpoint/scenarios/simple-deploy-flow.rst

 ==================

 .. note::
+    1. Clone or fork this repo to try the below scenarios from your CLI.
-    Private preview for this functionality is invite only at this point
+    1. Private preview for this functionality is invite only at this point (your subscription needs to be onboarded).

 Step 1: Deploy simple endpoint
 ------------------------------